stefanu21/SmartMeterReadout/README.md

 # SmartMeterReadout

 This is an example project offering a Python script which can be used to readout the Smart Meter KAIFA MA309M.
-The script is ready to be used for reading the current Smart Meter KAIFA MA309M(H) from vorarlberg netz (VKW).
+The script is ready to be used for reading the current Smart Meter KAIFA MA309M(H) or Honeywell HS3300S from vorarlberg netz (VKW).
 You just need to insert your decryption key - received by vorarlberg netz (https://webportal.vorarlbergnetz.at) - in the configuration section (see [line 36](readout-smart-meter.py#L36)) and process the data according to your needs.
 Here it is printed to console ([line 208](readout-smart-meter.py#L208)).